Psychopathography of Adolf Hitler: Speculation about hypnotherapy

 Critical comments on these speculations appeared early on.
 But as psychiatric historian Jan Armbruster (University of Greifswald) judged, they were not sufficiently convincing, such as in the case of journalist Ottmar Katz, author of a biography of Hitler's personal physician, Theodor Morell (1982).
-Katz suggested that Karl Kroner might have had personal reasons to report some untruths: living as a Jewish refugee in Reykjavik and forced to earn his life as a blue-collar worker, Kroner possibly hoped that the U.S. authorities would not only acknowledge him as a key witness but also help him to reestablish his medical practice.
-A comprehensive plausibility test was finally performed by the Berlin psychiatrist and psychotherapist Peter Theiss-Abendroth in 2008.
+Katz suggested that Karl Kroner might have had personal reasons to report some untruths: living as a Jewish refugee in Reykjavík and forced to earn his life as a blue-collar worker, Kroner possibly hoped that U.S. authorities would not only acknowledge him as a key witness but also help him to reestablish his medical practice.
+A comprehensive plausibility test was finally performed by Berlin psychiatrist and psychotherapist Peter Theiss-Abendroth in 2008.
 In 2009, Armbruster carried this analysis forward, dismantled the hypotheses of Hitler's hysteria diagnosis and hypnotherapy completely, and showed in detail how the story of Hitler's alleged treatment by Forster became progressively elaborate and detailed between 1943 and 2006, not due to the evaluation of historical documents, but to continuous addition of narrative embellishments.
 Furthermore, Armbruster's work offers the to date most comprehensive critique of the methodological weaknesses of many Hitler pathographies.

 Walter C. Langer (1943)

-One of the few authors that stated Hitler showed signs of hysteria without using the Pasewalk episode and Hitler's alleged treatment by Forster as main evidence, was the American psychoanalyst Walter C. Langer.
-Langer secretly wrote his study in 1943 on behalf of the Office of Strategic Services (OSS).
-He and his team conducted interviews with many people who were available to the American intelligence services and who knew Hitler personally.
+One of the few authors that stated Hitler showed signs of hysteria without using the Pasewalk episode and Hitler's alleged treatment by Forster as main evidence, was American psychoanalyst Walter C. Langer.
+Langer secretly wrote his study in 1943 on behalf of the OSS.
+He and his team conducted interviews with many people who were available to U.S. intelligence services and who knew Hitler personally.
 They came to the final judgment that Hitler was "a hysterical at the edge of schizophrenia".
 The study was for a long time held under lock and key and published in 1972 under the title The Mind of Adolf Hitler.